LSSTDESC/firecrown/docs/developer_installation.rst

     conda activate firecrown_developer
     # Now we can finish building the CosmoSIS Standard Library.
     source ${CONDA_PREFIX}/bin/cosmosis-configure
     # We want to put the CSL into the same directory as conda environment upon which it depends
-	pushd ${CONDA_PREFIX}
+    cd ${CONDA_PREFIX}
     cosmosis-build-standard-library
-	popd
+    # Now change directory into the firecrown repository
+    cd ${FIRECROWN_DIR}
+    # And finally make an editable (developer) installation of firecrown into the conda environment
+    python -m pip install --no-deps --editable ${PWD}

 Setting your environment for development
 ========================================

-Each time you want to do development in a new shell session you need to activate the conda environment and set some environment variables.
+Each time you want to do development in a new shell session you need to activate the conda environment.

 When you activate the conda environment, you can use the environment variable you defined when creating the environment to find your Firecrown directory: